Reasons why we recommend Shimane Prefecture to foreign visitors and a model itinerary guide [Izumo Taisha, Matsue, Iwami Ginzan]

 Matsue City: A castle town where history and charm intersect

-Matsue City, the central city of Shimane Prefecture, is a beautiful castle town where history and modernity, nature and the city coexist in harmony.
-It is home to many cultural assets, tourist attractions, and uniquely Japanese experiences such as Japanese sweets and tea.
+Matsue City, the central city of Shimane Prefecture, is a beautiful castle town where history and modernity, nature and streetscapes coexist in harmony.
+It is home to many cultural assets and tourist attractions, and you can also enjoy traditional Japanese experiences such as Japanese sweets and tea.

 Matsue Castle and its surroundings